 Second and third years – Final Honours School

-- Students also choose threeoption papers, drawn from a range of specialist themes across physical and human geography.
-In 2012-2013, available options included subjects as diverse as ‘climate change and variability’, ‘geographies of finance’, ‘spaces of politics’, ‘desert landscapes and dynamics’, ‘African societies’, ‘European integration’, and ‘contemporary India’.
+- Students also choose three option papers, drawn from a range of specialist themes across physical and human geography.
+In 2019-2020, available options included subjects as diverse as ‘climate change and variability’, ‘geographies of finance’, ‘new approaches in urban geography’, ‘desert landscapes and dynamics’, ‘childhood and youth in the global south’, ‘transport and mobilities’ and ‘island life’.

-- All students also go on a week-long overseas field trip in the Easter vacation of their second year.
+- All students also go on a week-long overseas field trip at the start of Trinity Term of their second year.
 The destination of this field trip will vary according to which foundation courses have been chosen.
-In 2013 the choice was between Copenhagen (human geography) and Tenerife (physical geography).
+In 2019 the choice was between Berlin (human geography) and Tenerife (physical geography).

 - FHS students also produce a dissertation of around 12,000 words.
 For many, this is the most rewarding component of the course!
 Fieldwork associated with this independent piece of research is carried out during the long summer vacation between 2nd and 3rd years (see ‘Student Research‘ for details recent projects).